WHO WE ARE

-Some of this activity the school will need to carry out in order to fulfil its legal rights, duties or obligations – including those under a contract with its staff, or parents of its students.
+Some of these activities the school will need to carry out in order to fulfil its legal rights, duties or obligations – including those under a contract with its staff, or parents of its students.

 Other uses of personal data will be made in accordance with the school’s legitimate interests, or the legitimate interests of another, provided that these are not outweighed by the impact on individuals, and provided it does not involve special or sensitive types of data.

 The school expects that the following uses will fall within that category of its (or its community’s) “legitimate interests”:

 - For the purposes of student selection (and to confirm the identity of prospective students and their parents);

 - To provide education services, including musical education, physical training or spiritual development, and extra-curricular activities to students, and monitoring students’ progress and educational needs;

 - Maintaining relationships with the school community and alumni, including direct marketing or fundraising activity;